-At King Latham Law, PLLC, we specialize in employment law, specifically involving workplace discrimination.
+At King Latham Law, PLLC, we practice in employment law, specifically involving workplace discrimination.
 We have noticed that our clients tend to have certain questions again and again as to what to do when they feel they have been discriminated against at work.
 This article will tell you the basics of pursuing a workplace discrimination claim, especially what you need to do before contacting a lawyer.

 Not All Discrimination Is Illegal